SCCapstone/Neptune/Documents/API.md

         `TTL`: decided time-to-live (will be <= client's requested TTL)\
         `connectionId`: a unique identifier to represent this client connection.

-    Alternatively, if a new pair connection is needed, send:\
-        `command`: `/api/v1/server/newPairRequest`,\
-        `TTL`: time-to-live, how long until we require a renegotiation. (our maximum accepted time).
-        `clientId`: the client identifier (unique, hopefully)\
-        `friendlyName`: the client's display name (_John's Phone_)\
-        `listeningIpAddress`: likely the current IP of the client device, whatever the SocketServer is bound to\
-        `listeningPort`: port SocketServer is bound to\
-        `configuration`: the configuration data, JSON key value pair.
-Similar to `/api/v1/server/updateConfiguration`.

-    Reply:\
-        `command`: `/api/v1/server/newPairResponse`,\
-        `pairId`: the unique identifier to represent a pair relationship between two devices (server and client)\
-        `pairKey`: a shared key used in encryption (think of this as the salt or the pepper used to derive the AES keys).
-Only the server and client know this.
-Persistent for as long as the devices are paired, however, can be changed via a request.\
-        `TTL`: decided time-to-live (will be <= client's requested TTL)\
-        `connectionId`: a unique identifier to represent this client connection.

-At any time the client can send a scrap request to halt the connection `/api/v1/server/newSocketConnection/{conInitId}/scrap`.
+At any time the client can send a scrap request to halt the connection `/api/v1/server/initiateConnection/{conInitId}/scrap`.
 The server will delete any socket and remove any references.

 ## Notifications